 This doctrine was put in place to make sure these concerns don’t turn into a reality.
 They are meant to avoid the commercialization of medicine and the influence of corporations placing profit over patient health and safety.
 And for a good reason!

 Now that you have the why, let’s look at the specifics surrounding PC Groups, MSOs and MSAs.

 Setting up a professional corporation is the first step to operating a telehealth business legally.
 In the healthcare field, the PC group must be organized and owned by at least one physician in order to provide medical services to patients.

 Each state is slightly different in terms of guidelines but a good estimate to follow is to have about one PC group per state that you are operating in.
 If you’re planning on scaling your company across all 50 states, that can be a sizable cost.
 The typical cost per state to set up a PC group is about $1,000 and takes 1-2 months to establish.

 Employing the healthcare professionals needed to provide medical services

 Signing off on the clinical policies and procedures of the corporation

 Establishing the PC group’s hours of operation

 Controlling all bank accounts of the PC group(s)

-It’s a big task to set up and operate the professional corporation, especially if you are taking your services nationwide.
-There are options other than establishing your own PC group, but we will get into that later on.
+It’s a big task to set up and operate a professional corporation, especially if you are taking your services nationwide.
+There are options other than establishing your own PC group but we will get into that later on.